-The projector sits under a 24-foot dome with seating for 50 people.
+The projector sits under a 24-foot dome.
 The projector can show northern and limited southern constellations, all planets visible to the unaided eye, the sun, moon, a few deep space objects, and both nightly and annual motions of all of the above.
 The sky can be viewed from different locations and times on Earth with several specialized projectors helpful in demonstrating daily and seasonal changes visible in the night sky.
 A digital overlay and a large collection of images add to the educational opportunities and experiences offered during shows.

 How to Find Us